 You can learn a lot by reading the title of the article.
 You should be able to immediately tell if the article might be relevant to what you're looking for

-The abstract acts as a preview for the entire article and usually includes methods and results.
+The abstract acts as a preview for the entire article and usually includes methods ("We examined several apples' color") and results ("Although most are red, some are not).
 By reading the Abstract first, you should get a good idea of what the article is about

 A couple of questions to ask: